collabnix/kubelabs/Observability101/observability.md

 ## Conclusion

 This brings us to the end of the section on the various observability tools available for developers/DevOps that will help you observe your Kubernetes workloads.
-As a next step, let's take a look at enabling proper authentication for these tools.